pokt-network/poktroll/docusaurus/docs/protocol/upgrades/upgrade_procedure.md

 ## Implementing the Upgrade

-1. When a new version includes a consensus-breaking change, plan for the next protocol upgrade:
+1. When a new version includes a `consensus-breaking` change, plan for the next protocol upgrade:

-   - If there's a change to a specific module, bump that module's consensus version.
+   - If there's a change to a specific module -> bump that module's consensus version.
    - Note any potential parameter changes to include in the upgrade.

-2. Create a new upgrade in `app/upgrades`.
+2. Create a new upgrade in `app/upgrades`:
    - Refer to `historical.go` for past upgrades and examples.
-   - Consult Cosmos-sdk documentation on upgrades for additional guidance [here](https://docs.cosmos.network/main/build/building-apps/app-upgrade) and [here](https://docs.cosmos.network/main/build/modules/upgrade).
+   - Consult Cosmos-sdk documentation on upgrades for additional guidance on [building-apps/app-upgrade](https://docs.cosmos.network/main/build/building-apps/app-upgrade) and [modules/upgrade](https://docs.cosmos.network/main/build/modules/upgrade).

 :::info

-Creating a new upgrade plan MUST BE DONE even if there are no state changes.
+Creating a new upgrade plan **MUST BE DONE** even if there are no state changes.

 :::

 ## Writing an Upgrade Transaction

 An upgrade transaction includes a [Plan](https://github.com/cosmos/cosmos-sdk/blob/0fda53f265de4bcf4be1a13ea9fad450fc2e66d4/x/upgrade/proto/cosmos/upgrade/v1beta1/upgrade.proto#L14) with specific details about the upgrade.

 This information helps schedule the upgrade on the network and provides necessary data for automatic upgrades via `Cosmovisor`.

-A typical upgrade transaction will look like the following:
+A typical upgrade transaction includes:

+- `name`: Name of the upgrade.
+It should match the `VersionName` of `upgrades.Upgrade`.
+- `height`: The height at which an upgrade should be executed and the node will be restarted.
+- `info`: Can be empty. **Only needed for live networks where we want cosmovisor to upgrade nodes automatically**.

+And looks like the following as an example:

 ```json
 {